The Senior Management team is responsible for the strategic direction of the Growing Up in New Zealand study.

 Culture and Identity

-Associate Professor Atatoa Carr’s research, teaching and practice focusses on the broader determinates of child health and equity (such as housing, social justice, income and identity).
+Polly's research, teaching and practice focuses on the broader determinants of child health and equity (such as housing, social justice, income and identity).
 Her work centres around critical influences on tamariki and rangatahi (within their wider context), at key time points, to achieve wellbeing.
 Polly’s research and practice prioritises working with Māori and Pacific communities (particularly Cook Islands) and prior to her appointment at the University of Waikato in 2016, she was Associate Director of Growing Up in New Zealand.
 She currently leads the Culture and Identity Domain, and supports research ethics, data collection, and analyses that contribute to policy translation and health equity across the study domains.